lawrenceevalyn/THE-DISS/README.md

 Side project thought: while I am figuring out what's in all my corpora, I should look for works that claim to be translated from Arabic, to start accumulating data for a future project with those materials.

 ![spreadsheet comparing my research Qs](/figures/artisanal-spreadsheets/research-Qs-3.png)

+### Transcription of meeting notes

+novels, women, late 18thC, critical algorithm studies (--> Avery Slater), lit crit as algorithmic

+my job in the thesis: prove that spreadsheets can answer Qs for people who think spreadsheets are the worst

+once we have the shape, it'll be easy to produce -- but the shape will be difficult. this is contested space that people dislike -- until they don't. when's that changeover?

+ask a Q multiple ways

 ## January 26, 2018